JanHerca/urantiapedia/output/wikijs/en/article/Santiago_Rodriguez/Un_Panorama_Personal_1a_Parte.md

 In every age and culture, man has always thought of God in terms of the best he knew, his deepest ideas, and his highest ideals.
 Every intelligent creature grants the name of God to the highest and best that it is capable of mentally conceiving.

-Now we have become aware of two sides of total reality, this is the starting point of all religion at any time and in any culture, even the previous concept $y$ with the following concept we will understand all possible religious variants, even at personal level
+Now we have become aware of two sides of total reality, this is the starting point of all religion at any time and in any culture, even the previous concept and with the following concept we will understand all possible religious variants, even at personal level

 ### How are different religions different?